NickHoward1/Splunk/README.md

 <b>Suspicious IP:</b> 171.251.232.40 <br>
 <b>Your job is to investigate this activity and decide whether it should be considered suspicious.</b>

+<b>Process:</b> The resource provided is the organisation’s website hosted on the web server.
+Next we want to look at the suspicious IP.
+We can use Virustotal.com or abuseipdb.com to check the status of the IP and whether it is malicious.
+Next we use the first filter below for deeper analysis.</b>

+Right away, we can detect a large number of requests associated with this IP.
+The User-Agent is set to Hydra, a tool commonly used by attackers to perform brute force attempts.
+A clear indicator of malicious activity.</b>

+Next we use the second filter below.
+A POST request was observed for admin-ajax.php with a referer pointing to theme-editor.php?file=b374k.php.
+This is unusual because the theme editor should not reference arbitrary .php files.
+The presence of file=b374k.php strongly suggests that the attacker may have uploaded or is interacting with a web shell.

 <b>Filters used:</b>

 index=web-alert 171.251.232.40<br>
 | table _time clientip useragent uri_path method status<br>
 | sort + _time

+index=web-alert 171.251.232.40 useragent!="Mozilla/5.0 (Hydra)"<br>
+| table  _time clientip useragent uri_path referer referer_domain method status<br>

 index=web-alert 171.251.232.40 b374k.php<br>
 | table _time clientip useragent uri_path referer referer_domain method status<br>